spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/fulfillment-app-feature-overview.md

 2. A warehouse is assigned to the order.
 3. The picklist is generated.
 4. In the Fulfillment App, a warehouse user assigns the picklist to themselves.
-5. The user marks the items as picked or not found.
+5. The warehouse user marks the items as picked or not found.
 6. Picking is finished.
 7. Order items states are updated to reflect the picking being finished.
-8. The items are shipped.
+8. The picked items are shipped.

 ## Push notifications